COVID-19: Questions & Answers About Vaccines

 Q. Could a person get COVID-19 from a COVID-19 vaccine?

 A. No, people can't get COVID-19 from a COVID-19 vaccine.
-The vaccines contain a piece of genetic material from the coronavirus, and not the whole virus.
+The vaccines contain a tiny piece of genetic material, or a tiny protein from the virus.
+They don’t contain the whole virus.
 So people who get a vaccine can't develop COVID-19 from it.

 Q. Can a woman get a COVID-19 vaccine if she is pregnant or breastfeeding?